Saudi-led intervention in the Yemeni civil war: Operation costs

-In December 2015, David Ottaway, a senior scholar at the Wilson Center in Washington, estimated the Saudi-led military coalition was spending $200 million a day on military operations in Yemen.
-His sources speculate that the Saudis are supplying most of the funding.
+In December 2015, David Ottaway, a senior scholar at the Wilson Center in Washington, estimated that the Saudi-led military coalition was spending $200 million a day on military operations in Yemen.
+His sources speculated that the Saudis were supplying most of the funding.

-On 20 October 2020, State Secretariat for Economic Affairs (Seco) published a report that Swiss companies exported war material to the value of almost 690 million francs.
-According to this report Saudi Arabia, currently involved in a conflict in Yemen bought war material from Switzerland for 3.8 million francs.
+On 20 October 2020, the Swiss State Secretariat for Economic Affairs published a report stating that Swiss companies exported war material to the value of almost 690 million francs.
+According to this report, Saudi Arabia bought war material from Switzerland for 3.8 million francs.